HomeUpdated to 2025 tax year

 The CRA has two main ways to collect a tax debt:

 1. Offsetting amounts owed to the taxpayer – The CRA can apply future tax refunds, benefits, or refundable credits toward the debt.
-However, the Canada Child Benefit is protected and cannot be used for this purpose.
+However, the Canada Child Benefit is protected.

-2. Enforcement actions – The CRA can garnish wages, seize funds from a bank account, place a lien on real or personal property, or seize and sell property.
+2. Enforcement actions – The CRA can garnish wages, seize a bank account, place a lien on real or personal property.
 The CRA can take these actions without first going to court.

 Requests to cancel penalties and interest:

 The CRA may cancel penalties or interest if the taxpayer can show that the debt arose due to circumstances beyond their control.
-Examples include a postal strike, serious illness or accident, or severe emotional or mental distress, such as the death of an immediate family member.
+Examples include a postal strike, serious illness or accident, or severe emotional or mental distress, caused for example by the death of an immediate family member.

 Penalties or interest may also be cancelled if the taxpayer is experiencing financial hardship, particularly if paying the debt would make it difficult to afford basic necessities like food, medical care, or shelter.

 Requests for relief can be submitted online through MyAccount or by completing Form RC4288 Request for Taxpayer Relief - Cancel or Waive Penalties and Interest.
-The CRA will require supporting documentation.
+The CRA will expect supporting documentation.

 Requests to defer payment or enter into a payment plan: